Kirteerathod/Zomato_data_Analysis/README.md

 Orders: 149,000
 # Category Breakdown:
 Non-Veg: ₹107 million in sales
 Veg: ₹122 million in sales

+# Conclusion
+This project offers actionable insights to optimize operations, enhance user experience, and drive business growth in the competitive food delivery landscape.

+Let's connect and explore opportunities to leverage analytics for your business success!